-The Loudoun County Health Department sent out letters in March 2012 to the 1,400 plus owners of alternative septic systems advising them that they are required to have their system inspected no later than July 1 of each year.
+Beginning in March 2012, the Loudoun County Health Department has been sending out letters to the 1,400 plus owners of alternative septic systems each year advising them that they are required to have their system inspected no later than July 1 of that year.

 The Loudoun County Ordinance Chapter 1067 - Ordinance to Regulate the Establishment, Operation, and Maintenance of Alternative On-site Sewage Disposal Systems

 established requirements for operation, maintenance, and inspection of these alternative septic systems.

 Examples of alternative systems by some of their colloquial names are: